Spanish debt costs spiral as crisis deepens

 "This method has been used by Germany and by Ireland in the past, it is perfectly valid," a government source told Reuters.

-The source said the ECB had not been specifically informed of the plans to inject state bonds into Bankia, although the government was in close touch with the Frankfurt-based institution.
+The source said the ECB had not been specifically informed of the plans to inject state bonds into Bankia.
 A final decision had not yet been made on which option to take.

-Bankia's parent company BFA has asked for 19 billion euros in government help, in addition to 4.5 billion the state has already pumped in to cover possible losses on repossessed property, loans and investments.
+[ID:nL5E8GS6DC]

 Investors increasingly believe weak banks, undermined by the collapse four years ago of a decade-long property boom, coupled with heavily indebted regions, could force Spain to seek an international bailout which the euro zone can barely afford.